StevieIsmagic/js-minicamp-homework-3/README.md

 	* Objects - Simple representation of real world objects.
 Everything is an object in js.
 An instance of an established class and has properties defined upon its initiation.
 Can be a variable, data structure, method, function..
 	* Properties - are characteristics of the object as defined upon its creation.
-	* Methods -
+	* Methods - the actions that can be performed by objects.
-	* for in loop
+	* for in loop - functin to iterate through keys in an object.
-	* dot notation vs bracket notation
+	* dot notation vs bracket notation - two distinct ways to access / change the keys/valuves in an object

 2. Fork and clone this repo.
 When you need to commit use the following commands.